Skip to main content

 404

-The requested resource does not exist or cannot be found by the URL.
+The requested resource does not exist at the specified API

 429